| VIRGINIA. The name of one of the original states of the United States

 penalty remitted, of reprieve or pardon granted and of punishment commuted, with

+his reasons for remitting, granting or commuting the same.
 19. - 6.
 He may require information in writing from the officers in the

 executive department upon any subject relating to the duties of their respective